ARTiL1S/AbletonAutoColor-Tracks-and-Clips/README.md

 ## Overview

-AbletonAutoColor automatically assigns colors to MIDI and audio tracks in Ableton Live 11 and above, based on the track name — no Max for Live devices or plugins required.
+AbletonAutoColor automatically assigns colors to MIDI and audio tracks in Ableton Live 11 and above, based on the track name.
+This fork adds extra functionality, such as coloring the clips along with the tracks.
+Everything else is mostly identical to the original script

 Works on both macOS and Windows.